Laser eye surgery and time-limited offers

 - Time-limited promotion.
 Doctor’s must market their services responsibility and follow the regulatory codes and guidelines set by the Committee of Advertising Practice (Guidance for all doctors who offer cosmetic interventions, paragraphs 47 and 49).
 An offer of this kind shouldn’t be available a few days before it closes (Committee of Advertising Practice guidelines, paragraphs 62-66).
 Doctors must not use promotional tactics which could cause patients to make an ill-considered decision (Guidance for all doctors who offer cosmetic interventions, paragraph 52).

 - Who should be seeking consent.
 The doctor who will be carrying out the procedure has responsibility to discuss it with the patient and seek their consent.
 This responsibility mustn’t be delegated.
-Our guidance on sharing information and discussing treatment options (from Consent: patients and doctors making decisions together) states the importance of this exchange of information in the consent-seeking process.
+Our guidance on sharing information and discussing treatment options (from Decision making and consent, paragraphs 42-47) states the importance of this exchange of information in the consent-seeking process.
 Doctors should tailor their discussions with patients according to – amongst other things – patients’ wishes and priorities, and their level of knowledge about the treatment options.
 Paragraph 17 of the cosmetic interventions guidance says doctors must ask the patient why they’d like to have the intervention and the outcome they hope for.

 - Time to reflect.
 Patients must be given the time and information they need to reach a voluntary and informed decision about whether to go ahead with an intervention.
 The amount of time patients need will depend on the complexity, invasiveness and risks of the intervention, amongst other things.
 (Guidance for all doctors who offer cosmetic interventions, paragraphs 24 - 27).